openstack/skyline-console/docs/en/test/3-0-how-to-edit-e2e-case.md

    ```

 2. Login before operation
-   - If is operate console resource, use`cy.login`
+   - If you are operating console resources, please use `cy.login`
-   - If is operate administrator resource, use`cy.loginAdmin`
+   - If you are operating administrator resource, please use`cy.loginAdmin`
    - Generally, the variable `listUrl` is used in the `login` and `loginAdmin` functions, that is, directly access the page where the resource is located after logging in

    ```javascript